govau/service-manual/content/standard/moratorium/exemptions.md

  - establishing a mobile or temporary shopfront
  - service delivery capability outside Australia (such as a visa office)
  - delivering a service jointly with state and territory entities
- - where there will be significant user benefit that cannot happen through an existing service delivery channel.
+ - where there will be significant user benefit that cannot happen through an existing service delivery channel

 You will **not** be granted an exemption if your investment will:

  - duplicate existing Australian Government capabilities
  - fragment users’ experience
- - reduce government efficiency.
+ - reduce government efficiency

 If your investment is not exempt, the Digital Transformation Agency will work with you to find a better way to meet your users’ needs.